wing5wong/artisan-whs-static/source/_events/2021-03-22_junior-careers-expo.md

 This is a good opportunity for students in Years 9 and 10 to investigate career and training opportunities that are available through local businesses, training providers, and tertiary institutions: about 80 organisations will be represented.

-The Expo venue is The Racecourse, Purnell Street.
+The Expo venue is The Racecourse, Purnell Street on Friday 26 March.

 **All Year 9 and 10 students will attend the EXPO at some time between 9:15am and 11:30am.**